Applied Industrial Water Demineralisation Techniques

-For the removal of salts by dissolving in water, generally, the reverse osmosis water demineralisation technique (RO) is used.
+For the removal of salts by dissolving in water, generally, the reverse osmosis water treatment demineralisation technique (RO) is used.
 This results in desalted water, also known as demi-water (demineralised water).
 As certain applications require a higher level of purity, sometimes even ultra-pure water, the RO water can be further treated using a second membrane step or electro-deionisation.
 The specialists at Lubron pick the treatment and choose which combination of water demineralisation technologies to use depending on the specific situation in order to deliver an optimal result.

-The RO-technique is based on a natural phenomenon: the osmosis process.
+The RO-technique is based on a natural phenomenon: the reverse osmosis water treatment process.
 With the use of mechanical pressure, the natural process is reversed (reverse osmosis).
 By applying force, the pure water starts flowing through a membrane.
 The solutes are left behind in the thickened water (concentrate) on the other side of the membrane.
 Depending on the type of the membrane, salts, organic compounds, and particulates, amongst other matter, can be left behind in the concentrate.
 Through the application of reverse osmosis, bacteria (including the Legionella bacteria), as well as viruses, can be prevented.
 The pure osmosis water can be used for numerous applications, for example, as irrigation water in the horticultural industry, as supply water for boiler and cooling systems, or as process water in the industrial sector.

 Pre-treating osmosis water: Reverse Osmosis water treatment

 The thickened water which remains in the process (concentrate) is wastewater.
 In order to reduce the loss of water as much as possible, the feed water is pre-treated in some cases.
 For example, by softening the water, deposits are prevented in the membranes, therefore, pure osmosis water with a highest possible efficiency is produced and the amount of wasted water is reduced to a minimum.

 Lubron designs and manufactures a wide range of RO plants.
-The available capacities vary from 160 litres / hour, for applications in the catering industry for example, up to 70,000 litre / hr for industrial applications.
-The larger RO systems are always custom made.
+The available capacities vary from 160 litres/hour, for applications in the catering industry for example, up to 70,000 litres/hr for industrial applications.
+The larger Reverse Osmosis systems are always custom made.

 Want to learn more?